Coding-Cuddles/gilded-rose-refactoring-python-kata/README.md

 has the following responsibilities:

   * keep track of a list of `Item` objects;
-  * update the sell-in value and quality of each item;
+  * update the sell-in and quality values of each item;
   * ensure that the quality of each item never goes below 0 or above 50;
   * handle special cases for certain types of items (e.g., "Aged Brie," "Backstage passes to a TAFKAL80ETC concert").

+### Ideas for refactoring

+* Introduce separate update methods for differenent types of items.
+* Introduce a class responsible for updating the quality of an individual item.
+* Introduce sub-types and use inheritance to handle special cases.
+* Move the item creation logic to a separate class using the Factory design pattern.

 ## Usage